 Adjusting the sixth form or college plan

 Sometimes the right response isn’t to resit — it’s to reconsider the plan.
 This is not failure; it is accurate decision-making.
+If you’re weighing up alternative school or sixth-form placement options, it’s worth exploring them before committing to a resit for its own sake.

 Changing A-Level subject choices